MartinPons/CleaningDataProject/README.txt

 HOW TO READ THE DATA IN R
 =========================

-The data was created as a txt file with the write.table R function using the "," character as separactor (csv style)
+The data was created as a txt file with the write.table R function using the "," character as separator (csv style)

 The data can be read using read.csv function